jucian0/posts/how-my-life-changed.md

 ## How a blog changed my life

 With my love of computers and a great curiosity for how things work, I decided to start a blog about technology, computers, and other topics.
 Writing about technology made knew new people, and some software developers, that was my first experience with programming.
 Eventually I decided to improve my blog, and add more features.
 But I didn't know how to do that, then some new friends teach me my first programming lessons.
-My first programing language was PHP, and I was very happy with it.
+My first programming language was PHP, and I was very happy with it.

 ## How my wife changed my life.